-The first year is coursework and the second year is a supervised research project.
+The first stage of the program is coursework and the second stage is a supervised research project.
 Domestic and international applicants are encouraged to apply.

-Western Sydney University must be satisfied that you are able to commence study at a suitable level for entry into the Master of Research.
+Western Sydney University must be satisfied that you have the skills and experience to commence study at a suitable level for entry into the Master of Research.

 To be eligible for admission, you must have:

 - successfully completed a Bachelor degree or a Masters degree; and

 - achieved an admission average mark equal to or above a minimum of 65 in your most recent degree